ZubayrYayYay/ABOH23-Write-Up-OSINT-TH/README.md

 **Challenge2**

+All the files in this

 We have a encrypt.py file so we can check that

 ![image](https://github.com/ZubayrYayYay/ABOH23-Write-Up-OSINT-TH-Cypto/assets/125542852/c7183d8b-704e-4d19-9b5e-54426fa32070)